-The College offers classes during Fall and Spring semesters and during three Summer sessions (Summer I, Mid-summer, and Summer II).
+The College offers classes during fall and spring semesters and during the summer.
 The College also offers classes in other formats, including shorter terms and accelerated programs.
-For more information about course offerings, please visit the College Calendar.
+For more information about course offerings, please visit the College's Course Finder site.